 Let’s start, shall we?

 First things first!
-Before anything, make sure that you have successfully installed the new version of the Useberry plugin on your Adobe XD environment.
+Before anything else, make sure that you have successfully installed the new version of the Useberry plugin on your Adobe XD environment.
 Alternatively, go to your Workspace’s Library, click on “New prototype”, locate the Adobe XD section and click the “Get plugin” button.

 Ready to go! 🚀